-- BBC Parliament will no longer make bespoke programmes and will not air when UK parliament and devolved parliaments & assemblies are not sitting.
+A changed schedule for BBC Parliament: the channel will still broadcast live and replayed coverage of Parliament and the devolved parliaments and assemblies, but will no longer make bespoke programmes and will not air in the weeks when the UK Parliament or the devolved Parliaments and assemblies are not sitting.